dhis2/capture-app/docs/user/using-the-capture-app.md

 If this flag has been enabled for the stage in Stage details in Maintenance, a modal will show up after the user clicks the **Complete** button or checks the **Complete** event checkbox and clicks save.
 The user can choose the button **Yes, create new event** to navigate to the New Event page or **No, cancel** to navigate back to the enrollment dashboard.
 If there is only one possible stage available, the user will be taken directly to the New event workspace for that stage.

 ### Schedule event widget form
-Instead of reporting an event the user can select to schedule an event later.
-This is done with a scheduled date.
-The dialog will open with a suggested scheduled date, and this date is determined by a set of rules from program stage configuration and program configuration.
+Instead of reporting an event the user can select to schedule an event for later.
+The form will open with a suggested scheduled date.
+This date is determined by a set of rules as explained below.

-The first event of a program stage is always calculated from enrollment date or incident date, depending on the program configuration, and calculated by the value set in the scheduled days from start.
+The suggested date for the first event of a program stage in an enrollment is always based on the enrollment date or the incident date (depending on the program configuration).
+The program stage configuration setting "scheduled days from start" will be added to the base date to cumpute the suggested date.

 #### 1. **Default next scheduled date**
 If a program stage has a default next scheduled date configured, the suggested date is the most recent next scheduled date.
 Below is an example of how this can work.
+>
 1. A data element with value type date needs to be created and assigned to the particular program stage with access to future dates.
 The name of the data element could for example be: Next suggested follow up date.
 The program stage is configured to use the data element as default when scheduling a new event by assigning the data element to default next scheduled date.

 ![](resources/images/schedule_event_01.png)